 Recently we have entered the new decade 2021-2030.
 This is a good time to take a look at what major astronomical events will occur throughout this time.
 I don’t mean typical celestial events, as known from a vast majority of astronomical calendars issued usually on a yearly basis.
 I would like to take a deep look and explain to you the uniqueness of these occurrences combined with their rarity in the sky.
 All, that I am going to show you below happens usually once a decade, sometimes in pairs.
-If some type of event is to be observed several times throughout this period, I’ve picked up the best one in terms of configuration and conditions of its observation.
-I believe, that some of them won’t be mentioned in the typical astronomical calendars, focused mostly on conjunctions, lunar phases, and so on.
+If some type of event is to be observed several times throughout this period, I’ve picked up the best one in terms of the configuration and conditions of its observation.
+I believe, that some of them won’t be mentioned in the typical astronomical calendars, which focused mostly on conjunctions, lunar phases, and so on.
 The things listed here refer to some types of events possible to see instead of single situations, although some of them appear as single occurrences.
-By reading this article you can make some long-term plans for the astronomical observations, which won’t repeat quite soon.
+By reading this article you can make some long-term plans for astronomical observations, which won’t repeat quite soon.

 - THE GREAT CONJUNCTION OF MERCURY AND MARS (19.08.2021)

 The conjunction of these 2 bodies occurs in three intervals basically.
-The most often is the shortest interval between 11 and 82 days, which states with 69% of all conjunctions.
+The most often is the shortest interval between 11 and 82 days, which states 69% of all conjunctions.
 This period compounds several conjunctions unlike the longest interval, where the conjunction of these 2 planets happens once.
 Longer intervals count accordingly 628-642 and 713-718 days.
 These conjunctions feature various angular separations (Pic.
 1).

 The graph above shows, that these conjunctions vary between each other regarding the minimum separation of these 2 celestial bodies in the sky.
-It’s fairly normal, but it’s worth taking a detailed look and check which conjunctions are the greatest and how often they occur.
+It’s fairly normal, but it’s worth taking a detailed look and checking which conjunctions are the greatest and how often they occur.

-By reading this pattern, we should be aware of the coincidence of the Mercury’s and Martian orbit mechanism.
+By reading this pattern, we should be aware of the coincidence between Mercury’s and Martian orbit mechanisms.
 Because Mercury orbits Sun every 88 days it’s much quicker than Mars, which does the same within 687 days.
 The big difference is also in the orbit inclination.
 Since Martian orbit is inclined just 1°89′ to the ecliptic, Mercury’s one is inclined by 7 degrees to the Earth’s orbit.
 Combining all these major factors together, we see the result of various conjunctions possible to see from Earth, where most of them feature at least 30 arcmin separation between these two planets.
 On average 4 times per decade, these planets can approach closer to each other (between 3 and 5 times within 10 years), whereas in the span of 4-11-4-13 years we can watch the “great” conjunctions, where these 2 bodies are as close as 10′ or even closer.
 This is only a far-reaching simplification, which definitely requires a detailed explanation in the future.
 For the time being, we can see, that the “great” conjunction of Mercury with Mars happens usually once a decade.
 It’s a quite rare occurrence then, considering also the general observation conditions.
 As we know, the best observation of Mercury conditions occurs only when its elongation is close to maximum.
-In other cases, this planet is usually above the horizon at a small solar depression, which makes it invisible for the observer, because it’s too bright.
+In other cases, this planet is usually above the horizon at a small solar depression, which makes it invisible to the observer, because it’s too bright.

 The situation is slightly better at lower latitudes, where the ecliptic is more perpendicular to the horizon, but even this won’t help if the angular distance of Mercury to the Sun is too small.
-These circumstances are reflected in the whole territory, where the event such as this can be observed.
-Saying the “greatest” conjunction, we understand it like a moment, when both planets are in minimum separation from each other.
+These circumstances are reflected in the whole territory, where an event such as this can be observed.
+Saying the “greatest” conjunction, we understand it as a moment, when both planets are in minimum separation from each other.
 This “moment” can last about several minutes, thereafter the planets move away from each other.
-Concluding, the best conditions for watching the conjunction such as this are usually restricted to a narrow swath somewhere around the globe.
+Concluding, the best conditions for watching conjunction such as this are usually restricted to a narrow swath somewhere around the globe.

 August 19, 2021, will be the day when the “Great” conjunction between Mercury and Mars will occur.
 Both planets will be separated by 4 arcminutes only (Pic.
 2, 3), so about one-third closer than Jupiter and Saturn on December 21, 2020.
-Moreover, the Mercury will be elongated around 16 degrees from the Sun, which means, that the planet should be visible without problems during nautical dusk.
+Moreover, Mercury will be elongated around 16 degrees from the Sun, which means, that the planet should be visible without problems during nautical dusk.
 Everything would be perfect, but this conjunction can be observed in the narrow path at South Pacific (Pic.
 4,5).

 It doesn’t mean, that no one else will see the conjunction.
 The moment of the biggest approach will be simply missed in other locations, but the conjunction of these 2 planets will be still visible.

 There is also another Mercury and Mars conjunction in the 2021-2030 decade, which is worth attention.
-Regrettably, the separation will be about 14′ and distance to the Sun 19° on January 27, 2024.
+Regrettably, the separation will be about 14′ and the distance to the Sun 19° on January 27, 2024.
 Unfortunately, it will happen at a similar location.
-The best conditions for watching this conjunction will be at Palmerston Island (Cook Islands), Niue Island (7° above the horizon), American Samoa, Tonga (Vava’u), and the Hawaii Island (2-3° above the horizon) (Pic.
+The best conditions for watching this conjunction will be at Palmerston Island (Cook Islands), Niue Island (7° above the horizon), American Samoa, Tonga (Vava’u), and Hawaii Island (2-3° above the horizon) (Pic.
 6).
 The highest position of these planets will be at Rarotonga Island (Cook Islands), but the solar depression of 5° might not allow observers to see this spectacular event (Pic.
 7).

 Date Angular separation (arcmin) Angular distance from Sun (degrees) 10.08.2000 4 12 11.07.2004 10 21 16.09.2017 3 16 19.08.2021 4 16 23.08.2032 0!
 13 23.07.2036 2 20 27.09.2049 2 17 4.09.2064 6 14

 The decade 2021-2030 is not the most favorable for the events like this, but the next one (2031-2040) will be probably the best in our life.
-Despite a quite small angular distance between these both planets to the Sun, the event will be visible from more favorable locations (western Europe & Africa).
+Despite a quite small angular distance between these planets to the Sun, the event will be visible from more favorable locations (western Europe & Africa).
 The essence of this conjunction requires definitely a big telescope enlargement (Pic.
 8).

 2. ALL PLANETS IN THE SKY (29.05 – 7.07 2022 AND OTHER DATES)

 The human eye can see 5 planets without a problem.
-Uranus is at the edge of the visibility of human sight, Neptune requires the telescope.
-I would like to talk mostly about 5 planets, which were known from ancient times.
+Uranus is at the edge of the visibility of human sight, and Neptune requires a telescope.
+I would like to talk mostly about the 5 planets, which were known from ancient times.
 All these planets are visible throughout the year under various configurations.
 Sometimes, we can see all of them at the same time, which happens usually at dusk or dawn.
-Despite this event is quite common, and might occur around 2-5 times per decade, sometimes the conditions are not good enough for some locations around the Globe in spite of its length.
+Despite this event being quite common, and might occur around 2-5 times per decade, sometimes the conditions are not good enough for some locations around the Globe in spite of its length.
 The configurations such as this are not one-day events, they are observable at least a few days in a row.
 The period between May 29 and July 7, 2022, at dawn will be unique.
 During this period, we should see all the planets in the span of about 120°.
 Apart from the 5 planets visible, Uranus and Neptune will also align between them.
 The notable dates throughout this period are determined by major events, which happen somewhat inside of this planet setting:

-– May 29 – Mercury reaches 10° angular distance from the Sun, crescent Moon in conjunction with Mercury and Mars in conjunction with Jupiter,
+– May 29 – Mercury reaches 10° angular distance from the Sun, crescent Moon in conjunction with Mercury, and Mars in conjunction with Jupiter,

 – June 12 – Venus in conjunction with Uranus

 – June 16 – Maximum west elongation of Mercury.
-The planet will be about 18° from the Sun, but because of lower declination than Sun, it won’t be visible well from higher latitudes in the northern hemisphere
+The planet will be about 18° from the Sun, but because of its lower declination than Sun, it won’t be visible well from higher latitudes in the northern hemisphere

 – June 19 – Moon approaches Saturn and Vesta